 Intelligence gathering seeks unique information

-Only Supo may apply civilian intelligence gathering methods in Finland.
+Only Supo may apply civilian intelligence gathering methods in Finland on phenomena jeopardising national security.
 The use of intelligence gathering methods is strictly governed by law.

 Intelligence gathering operations are often the only way to acquire information that would not otherwise be available.
 Supo gathers intelligence on undertakings that jeopardise national security through intelligence operations.
 It also gathers intelligence from other public authorities in Finland, from international security and intelligence services, and from open sources.